arkanrosyid/arkanrosyid/README.md

 ### Hello, Welcome to My Profile! 👋
 ### About Me
 I'm Arkan from Indonesia, and i do web development.
-I really enjoy learning languages and frameworks like Laravel, AngularJS and Springboot.
+I really enjoy learning languages and frameworks like Laravel and Springboot.
 ### Github Analytics
 <p align="center">
 <a href="https://github.com/arkanrosyid">